 Murder on the Fourth Floor

 Others, however, visit the Brookstown Inn, knowing its reputation for being haunted.
-Some people argue that the hotel is haunted, due to its proximity to Old Salem, which is considered one of the most haunted areas in all of North Carolina.
+Some people argue that the hotel is haunted, due to its proximity to Old Salem, which is considered one of the most haunted places in Winston-Salem.

 But the Brookstown Inn is haunted entirely in its own right.
 And when one learns of the incidents that have occurred there, it is easy to understand why.